Spark scam: Hundreds of victims as thousands of dollars posted offshore

-Police believe there may be hundreds of victims in an ongoing phone scam which urges people to post hundreds of thousands of dollars across the country or overseas.
+Police believe there may be hundreds of victims in an ongoing phone scam which has urged the public to post hundreds of thousands of dollars across the country or overseas.

 Police are issuing a public warning after some banks indicated to police there may be hundreds of victims over the past few months.